-United in Design is calling all aspiring interior designers from black, Asian and minority ethnic backgrounds trying to get their big break!
+United in Design is calling all aspiring interior designers of all ethnicities and minority backgrounds trying to get their big break!

 An exciting new apprenticeship scheme has been launched by United In Design, the charity initiative co-founded last year by Alexandria Dauley from Dauley Design and Studio Ashby’s Sophie Ashby aimed at increasing diversity in the interiors industry.